VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

 ## Start writing and reading data

-After transition from `PROVISIONING` to `RUNNING` state, Managed VictoriaMetrics deployment is fully operational and is ready to accept write and read requests.
+After transition from `PROVISIONING` to `RUNNING` state, VictoriaMetrics Cloud deployment is fully operational and is ready to accept write and read requests.

 Click on deployment name and navigate to the Access tab to get the access token: